 Expectations of an ADAPT Coach

 The ADAPT Coach must display self-discipline and a desire for self-improvement at all times, must practise regularly and demonstrate individual strength of character.
-It is not enough to be able to showcase good movement skills and be physically strong.
+It is not enough to be able only to showcase good movement skills and be physically strong.
 The candidate must also be a capable and committed teacher; approachable and helpful to all who wish to learn; polite, courteous and attentive to the students at all times.

-In summary, an ADAPT Coach is expected to have sound knowledge of:
+In summary, an ADAPT Coach is expected to have sound knowledge of

 ADAPT Session Standards